General Terms and Conditions for the use of the caravanmarkt24.de platform

 1. The use of the platform is basically free of charge for buyers and sellers.

-2. A seller does not pay any fees, commissions or other costs, regardless of whether his vehicle is auctioned or not.
+2. A seller does not pay any fees, commissions or other costs, regardless of whether his vehicle is sold or not.

-3. A buyer pays a commission to the operator for brokering a vehicle once the bid has been accepted.
-The brokerage commission is 1.5% net (plus the currently applicable VAT) of the hammer price.
-If the buyer fulfills the requirements for intra-Community acquisition in accordance with § 1a UStG, the invoice will be net.
+3. A buyer pays a commission to the operator for brokering the purchase of a vehicle.
+The brokerage commission is 1.75% net (plus the currently applicable VAT) on the online purchase price for a vehicle shown on the platform.
+The minimum brokerage commission is 399 euros net, the maximum brokerage commission is 3,500 euros net.
+If the buyer fulfills the requirements for intra-Community acquisition in accordance with § 1a UStG, invoicing is strictly net.

-4. An electronic invoice is automatically generated when the bid is accepted.
-The buyer acknowledges that each invoice will only be provided electronically; the buyer will not receive a paper invoice.
+4. An electronic invoice is automatically generated when a purchase is made via the platform.
+The buyer acknowledges that each invoice is only provided electronically; the buyer does not receive a paper invoice.
 The invoice can be accessed online at any time.
-The buyer acknowledges that the operator will not carry out subsequent invoice and purchase contract corrections due to a renegotiated purchase price between seller and buyer for auctions that have already expired.
+The buyer acknowledges that the operator will not make subsequent invoice and purchase contract corrections due to a renegotiated purchase price between seller and buyer for auctions that have already expired.

 5. The invoice is due for payment within 3 days of taking delivery of the purchased vehicle.
 The seller and buyer undertake to inform the operator of the successful handover upon request.